Overview

 This however typically requires a series of whitelisting steps to ensure that emails are not rejected as phishing or spam, not clicked by email filters, and correctly land in your user’s inboxes.

-There are several reasons that OutThink recommend a new direct mail injection approach, which will create email directly into your employees’ inbox using Microsoft Graph API, without using any Email Infrastructure.
+There are several reasons that OutThink recommends a new direct mail injection approach, which will create email directly into your employees’ inbox using Microsoft Graph API, without using any Email Infrastructure.

 Unlike other vendors, OutThink’s solution complies with high security practices and security guidelines.
 We facilitate email delivery by introducing a novel proxy called the OutThink Direct Mail Injection App which is installed from the Microsoft Azure Marketplace, and is hosted within your own Microsoft Azure environment.

-OutThink do not store or access any permissions directly from Microsoft Graph API directly to send, read or write email.
+OutThink does not store or access any permissions directly from Microsoft Graph API directly to send, read or write email.

 Direct Mail Injection can be configured to work with phishing simulations, training notifications, training reminders, email nudges and line manager escalations.